oceanprotocol/ocean.py/READMEs/c2d-flow.md

 # Quickstart: Compute-to-Data (C2D) Flow

-This quickstart describes a C2D fow.
+This quickstart describes a C2D flow.

 Here are the steps: